Shockley Semiconductor Laboratory: Shockley diodes

 While work on the transistors continued, Shockley hit upon the idea of using a four-layer device (transistors are three) that would have the novel quality of locking into the "on" or "off" state with no further control inputs.
 Similar circuits required several transistors, typically three, so for large switching networks the new diodes would greatly reduce complexity.
 The four-layer diode is now called the Shockley diode.

+Building and replicating the four-layer diode proved to be a complicated task and his colleagues argued that the project was too risky for a beginner company to invest their time and resources into.
+Instead, the other workers wanted to quickly produce a reliable product like a three layer diode before focusing on more difficult tasks such as this.

 Shockley became convinced that the new device would be just as important as the transistor, and kept the entire project secret, even within the company.
 This led to increasingly paranoid behavior; in one famed incident he was convinced that a secretary's cut finger was a plot to injure him and ordered lie detector tests on everyone in the company.
 This was combined with Shockley's vacillating management of the projects; sometimes he felt that getting the basic transistors into immediate production was paramount, and would de-emphasize the Shockley diode project in order to make the "perfect" production system.
 This upset many of the employees, and mini-rebellions became commonplace.

 Traitorous eight

 Eventually a group of the youngest employees – Julius Blank, Victor Grinich, Jean Hoerni, Eugene Kleiner, Jay Last, Gordon Moore, Robert Noyce, and Sheldon Roberts – went over Shockley's head to Arnold Beckman, demanding that Shockley be replaced.
 Beckman initially appeared to agree with their demands, but over time made a series of decisions that supported Shockley.
 Fed up, the group broke ranks and sought support from Fairchild Camera and Instrument, an Eastern U.S. company with considerable military contracts.
 In 1957, Fairchild Semiconductor was started with plans for making silicon transistors.
 Shockley called the young scientists the "traitorous eight" and said they would never be successful.
 The eight later left Fairchild and started companies of their own.

 Over a period of 20 years, 65 different companies were started by 1st or 2nd generation teams that traced their origins in Silicon Valley to Shockley Semiconductor.
 In 2014, Tech Crunch revisited Don Hoefler's 1971 article, claiming 92 public companies of 130 descendant listed firms were then worth over US$2.1 Trillion.
 They also claimed over 2,000 companies could be traced back to Fairchild's eight co-founders.

-Shockley never managed to make the four-layer diode a commercial success, in spite of eventually working out the technical details and entering production in the 1960s.
-The introduction of integrated circuits allowed the multiple transistors needed to produce a switch to be placed on a single "chip", thereby nullifying the parts-count advantage of Shockley's design.
-However, the company did have a number of other successful projects, including the first strong theoretical study of solar cells, developing the seminal Shockley–Queisser limit that places an upper limit of 30% efficiency on basic silicon solar cells.
+Awards and Recognition

+The Shockley Semiconductor Laboratory has been honored with two IEEE milestones recognizing its efforts in engineering.
+One plaque marks the lab as the “Birthplace of Silicon Valley (1956), the other celebrates the work done by Gordon E. Moore in the lab which led to what is known as Moore’s Law.